 - Stress incontinence.
 Urine leaks when you exert pressure on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy.

 - Urge incontinence.
 You have a sudden, intense urge to urinate followed by an involuntary loss of urine.
 You may need to urinate often, including throughout the night.
-Urge incontinence may be caused by a minor condition, such as infection, or a more-severe condition such as a neurologic disorder or diabetes.
+Urge incontinence may be caused by a minor condition, such as infection, or a more severe condition such as a neurological disorder or diabetes.

 - Overflow incontinence.
 You experience frequent or constant dribbling of urine due to a bladder that doesn't empty completely.